"Mathematics not only possesses truth, it possesses beauty like that of a sculpture, austere and cold"

 The spacetime interval is written in terms of metric tensor in quadratic form of coordinate differential.
 The components of metric tensor as shown, depend on coordinate but the value of interval ds(squared) is an invariant under general coordinate transformation.
 The matrix notation of metric tensor is also depicted.
 In flat geometry the metric reduces to Minkowsky metric(eta[n]).

-Metric tensor transforms like a general rank two tensor, which can be derived using flat metric and coordinate transformation as shown is first equation is second figure.
+Metric tensor transforms like a general rank two tensor, which can be derived using flat metric and coordinate transformation as shown in first equation as given above.
 Covariant metric tensor transforms like convariant tensors whereas contravariant metric tensor transforms like contra-variant tensors.
 The spacetime interval defined in terms of metric tensor is so fundamental that everything in general relativity can be derived using it.
 Metric tensor is called the fundamental tensor.
 It can be used to raise or lower index of any tensor.

 If we multiply